Frequently Asked Questions

 - This will bring you to the main Residential Services menu where there is a link for: “Upgrade or downgrade on campus mean plan/Add off-campus meal plan”

-- The deadline for changing your meal plan is the second Friday of the first two weeks of classes by 4:30 pm.
+- The deadline for changing your meal plan is the second Friday of the first two weeks of classes by 4:30 p.m.
 NOTE: You can change your meal plan online only once.
-To make further changes, contact the ASC office in Neubig Hall by calling (607) 753-2430 or by emailing firstname.lastname@example.org.
+To make further changes, contact the Business Office in Neubig Hall by calling 607-753-2430 or by emailing email@example.com.

 Yes.
 SUNY Cortland Residence Life Policy mandates meal plans for all on-campus students

 You can visit the residential dining facilities (Neubig Dining & The Bistro) as often as you like.
 There is no counting meals or running out of meals during the semester.
 Meals are for your use only.

 Except for reasons of dismissal or withdrawal from college, no refunds will be authorized after the close of business on the Friday of the second full week of classes.

 The New York State Sales code governs the term for tax-exempt dining plan refunds.
 The code stipulates that qualified refunds for tax-exempt plans will be based on time criteria and not plan utilization.
 Refunds are prorated for the time remaining on the plan from the following Friday to the end of the current dining plan schedule.
 Refunds for the declining balance portion of the plans are prorated for the time remaining in the current dining schedule, or the full balance on hand if such value is lower than the prorated amount.

 Meal plan refunds are coordinated with the SUNY Cortland Student Accounts Office.
-The dining plan refund will be applied to any balance or debt owed to the College or ASC.
+The dining plan refund will be applied to any balance or debt owed to the College or Cortland Auxiliary.
 No meal refunds are issued after the 10th week of class.

 If you withdraw from school, contact the Customer Service Office at 607-753-2430 for information on canceling your meal plan.

 To purchase food in any retail dining facility (a-la-carte pricing) or to purchase entrance into a residential unit.